Zonkeeh/ONI-Mods/README.md

 <a name="bugs"></a>
 ## Issue Reporting (Bugs/Errors)
 As with all coding solutions it is often impossible to test all outcomes/solutions and so some errors slip through the cracks.
-As modding is a side project for us we ask you respectfully fill out an issue in the issues section under a [Bug Template](https://github.com/Zonkeeh/ONI-Mods/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D).
+As moding is a side project for us we ask you respectfully fill out an issue in the issues section under a [Bug Template](https://github.com/Zonkeeh/ONI-Mods/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D).
 We can then assess the bug, it's status and impact and deal with it or mark it relevantly.
 Again, we will only respond to respectful posts.

 <a name="download"></a>